Visiting Chapel Bridge in Lucerne (Tips & Expectations)

 It’s undoubtedly easy to find the Chapel Bridge.
 With just one look at the map of Old Town Lucerne, (focus at the Reuss River that divides Old Town Lucerne) and you’ll spot it right away.

 The Chapel Bridge is the second bridge from Lake Lucerne, with the Rathausteg Bridge to the west and the Seebrücke (Bridge) to the east.
 No matter where you are in Old Town Lucerne, the Chapel Bridge would be within a maximum of a 15-minute walking distance.
+If you arrive in Lucerne by train, you can already see the Chapel Bridge a few steps after you emerge from Lucerne’s main train station.

 You should be able to spot it faster if you stand in front of the massive arched gate (Torbogen Luzern) at the train station.
 To be specific, the Chapel Bridge is one of the bridges crossing the Reuss River, connecting Bahnhofstrasse and Rathausquai.